mlgill/markdown_cv/index.md

 ### Blog

-My personal blog, [themodernscientist](http://themodernscientist.com), discusses data visualization, optimization, automation, and various other computationally-related interests.
-Frequent posts incorporate Jupyter notebooks and shell scrips.
+Personal blog, [themodernscientist](http://themodernscientist.com), discusses data visualization, optimization, automation, and various other computationally-related interests.
+Posts frequently incorporate Jupyter notebooks and shell scrips.
 The blog itself is created using Pelican, a Python-based static blogging engine, and the website is hosted on [GitHub](https://github.com/modernscientist/modernscientist.github.com).

 ### NESTA-NMR

-I developed and currently maintain a program, called [NESTA-NMR](http://nestanmr.com), that enables the acquisition of experimental data to be completed up to 100X faster.
+Developed and currently maintain a program, called [NESTA-NMR](http://nestanmr.com), that enables the acquisition of experimental data to be completed up to 100X faster.
 This project uses a compressed sensing algorithm, called NESTA.
 The program is written in C, highly parallelized, and best-in-class for speed and optimization accuracy.
 Associated scientific (GSL and FFTW) and parallelization (pthreads) libraries were also used.

 I built the [website](http://nestanmr.com) using Flask and created the [documentation](http://docs.nestanmr.com) using Sphinx.

 ### MFOutParser

-[MFOutParser](http://github.com/mlgill/mfoutparser) is a Python library I developed during my postdoctoral research that parses a particularly challenging text format and performs preliminary analysis on the resulting data using Pandas.
+[MFOutParser](http://github.com/mlgill/mfoutparser) is a Python library developed during my postdoctoral research that parses a particularly challenging text format and performs preliminary analysis on the resulting data using Pandas.

 ### Python Book

-I am co-author of an in-progress, introductory Python book, called ["Unix and Python to the Rescue!"](http://rescuedbycode.com), geared towards life scientists who want to learn Unix and Python.
+Co-author of an in-progress, introductory Python book, called ["Unix and Python to the Rescue!"](http://rescuedbycode.com), geared towards life scientists who want to learn Unix and Python.
 I wrote a [blog post](http://themodernscientist.com/posts/2015/2015-07-22-throwing_the_book_at_your_data/) announcing the project and have also written posts on the book's website.

 ## __Technical Skills__